 Unlike other media platforms like YouTube (where all of the content is managed under a centralized platform), the very nature of podcasting is that it is distributed and as such once a file is downloaded from our servers it is essentially "gone" from our ability to track what happens after that time.

 Do listens on my Castos podcast pages or WordPress site count towards my Castos Analytics numbers?

 Yes, absolutely.
 Castos Analytics is drawn straight from our servers that deliver the media files for your show.
-So any time someone plays an episode in a player or downloads a file it counts as a Listen, regardless of where that Listen comes from.
+When someone plays an episode in a player or downloads a file it counts as a Listen, regardless of where that Listen comes from.

 Do you filter out bots and crawlers from our analytics numbers?